jitsi/dcsctp4j/README.md

 ### A note on WebRTC
 Because the checked-out Google source repositories are large, the build scripts provide an option to use already checked-out versions of DepotTools and WebRTC.
-Pass the path name of the these checkouts to the build scripts; the repository will be updated to the latest DepotTools, and to the version of WebRTC specified in `resources/WebRTC-revision.txt`.
+Pass the path name of the these checkouts to the build scripts; the DepotTools repository will be updated to the latest version, and the WebRTC repository to the version specified in `resources/WebRTC-revision.txt`.

 ### Ubuntu